dappley/go-dappley/README.md

-# go-dappworks
+# go-dappley
-Official Go implementation of the DappWorks protocol
+Official Go implementation of the dappley protocol